argoproj/argo-workflows/docs/fields.md

 ## ValueFrom

-ValueFrom describes a location in which to obtain the Value to a parameter
+ValueFrom describes a location in which to obtain the value to a parameter

 <details>
 <summary>Examples with this field (click to open)</summary>